Vicente Besuijen

+Club career

+Besuijen played in the youth academies of Ajax, Volendam and Roma.
+He started his senior career in 2020 with ADO Den Haag in Eredivisie, making 30 appearances and scoring one goal.

-On 24 January 2022, Besuijen joined Scottish Premiership side Aberdeen on a four-and-a-half year contract from Eerste Divisie side ADO Den Haag.
+On 24 January 2022, Besuijen joined Scottish Premiership side Aberdeen on a four-and-a-half-year contract from Eerste Divisie side ADO Den Haag.

 On 31 January 2023, Besuijen joined Eredivisie club Excelsior Rotterdam on loan until the end of the season with an option to buy.
+The option was not taken up and he returned to Aberdeen for pre-season training to fight for his chance with new manager Barry Robson.

+On 25 January 2024, Besuijen moved on a new loan to Emmen.

+Besuijen returned to Aberdeen, having helped Emmen reach the latter stages of the playoffs, scoring 7 goals in 8 games and assisting 1.
+He missed the most of the 2024–25 season due to injury.

+On 23 July 2025, he was loaned out to Veikkausliiga club HJK Helsinki with an option to buy.

 Personal life

 Besuijen was born in Colombia, but was adopted by his Dutch parents when he was three months old.
 He grew up in Amstelveen.